xyzluo/k3s-ansible-1/README.md

 You’ve now told Kubernetes that you want to run three exact copies or replicas of your pod.
 Note that you haven’t instructed Kubernetes what to do.
 You haven’t told it to add two more pods.
 You just set the new desired number of replicas and let Kubernetes determine what action it must take to reach the new desired state.

-This is one of the most fundamental principles in Kubernetes.
+**This is one of the most fundamental principles in Kubernetes**.
 Instead of telling Kubernetes what to do, you simply set a new desired state of the system and let Kubernetes achieve it.
 To do this, it examines the current state, compares it with the desired state, identifies the differences and determines what it must do to reconcile them.